pezzos/ruby/README.md

 docker build --build-arg USER=$(whoami) -t ruby-dev .
 ```

-3. Move ruby-functions.zsh in your home dir and source it from your `.zshrc`:
+3. Move ruby-functions.zsh in your home dir (or point to the one in this dir) and source it from your `.zshrc`:
 ```bash
 mv ruby-functions.zsh ~/.ruby-functions.zsh
 echo "source \"$HOME/.ruby-functions.zsh\"" >> ~/.zshrc